Visiting the Wistariahurst Museum in Holyoke, Massachusetts

 Upon moving the home to Holyoke in 1874, Sarah Skinner embarked on a 25-year transformation of the new property, which basically took an entire city lot and transformed it into a showpiece property.
 It was Sarah who had the wisteria vine planted on the property and along the house and by the end of the 19th century, this flowering vine covered much of the structure and became the trademark of the home.

 In 1901, the name Wistariahurst started appearing on Sarah’s stationary and the name has been used ever since.
-For those who may be wondering about the name, it is the combination of “Wisteria”, the flowering vine pictured in the photo to the above and “hurst”, which is the old English word for home.
+For those who may be wondering about the name, it is the combination of “Wisteria”, the flowering vine pictured in the photo above and “hurst”, which is the old English word for home.

 In 1902 William Skinner died and six years later Sarah also passed away leaving the house to their two unmarried children, William and Belle (there were seven Skinner children total).
 For the next twenty years, it was Belle who continued the transformation of the property and she not only enlarged the house but also continued her mother’s love of gardening and greatly enhanced the grounds.